 Regardless of age, students love to color.
 This is why I try to incorporate coloring into many activities, especially review.
 I created these Colorful Comprehension activities just for this purpose.
 Why not let students review in an engaging and creative way?
 Coloring is relaxing for students, and this is one way to interest your students in regular review activities.

-Mix Up Whole-Class Novels with Short Stories, Lit Circles, Book Clubs and Independent Reading
+Mix Up Whole-Class Novels with Short Stories, Lit Circles, Book Clubs, and Independent Reading

 We cannot continue to keep feeding our students a steady diet of 100% whole-class novels.
 Students need time to work in small groups and discuss books with their peers (book clubs) or have time to develop themselves as readers.
 Check out how I keep my student organized with independent reading with this journal assignment.
 My students love short stories.
 I use one story to model the lessons I need my students to work on and then they work in their short story groups to dig deeper into their assigned short story.
 Check out Short Story Unit 1 and Short Story Unit 2.
 Rethink your syllabus and see where you can integrate these options.
+Find the reading journal assignment resource on Shopify CAD or Teachers Pay Teachers USD.

 Take Your Students Outside (Kim)